sathyaddevops/sathyaddevops/README.md

 - 👋 Hi, I’m Sathyanarayana D
-- 👀 I’m interested in DEVOPS.
+- 👀 I’m working as a DEVOPS Engineer.
 - 🌱 I’m currently learning more Advanced Cloud Computing concepts and MLOPS.
 - 📫 I will be available on sathyaddevops@gmail.com